LIT-Protocol/docs/docs/ToolsAndExamples/SDKExamples/OnchainMetadata/decrypt.md

 # Decrypt Input

 Make sure we have `accessControlConditions`, `encryptedSymmetricKey` & `encryptedString` variables we created when encrypting content.
-An exception is when using `encryptFileAndZipWithMetadata()` which will include this metadata in the zip.
+An exception is `encryptFileAndZipWithMetadata()` which will include this metadata in the zip.

 There are 2 steps:

-* Obtain the decrypted `symmetricKey` from Lit SDk using `authSig`, `accessControlConditions`, `encryptedSymmetricKey` & `chain`.
+* Obtain the decrypted `symmetricKey` from Lit SDK using `authSig`, `accessControlConditions`, `encryptedSymmetricKey` & `chain`.
 * Decrypt the content using the `symmetricKey` & `encryptedString`.

-Given an input string we wanna encrypt it using the Lit SDK so that only the users authorized by our `accessCondition` should be able to decrypt it.
-Let's continue developing our Lit class.

 1. Just as before, let's connect to the Lit nodes if not already connected & get the `authSig` which will be used to decrypt the encrypted string:
 ```